VUEngine/VBDE/readme.txt

     Compiling a project is as simple as opening any project file and clicking the compile button.
 There's also buttons to automatically run the resulting ROM in an emulator.

-    The key mapping is as follows:
+    The pre-configured emulator key mapping is as follows:

     Left D-Pad (U, D, L, R): E, D, S, F
     Right D-Pad (U, D, L, R): I, K, J, L